2022 Asia Rugby Sevens Series

-The 2022 Asia Rugby Sevens Series was the thirteenth edition of Asia's continental sevens circuit.
+The 2022 Asia Rugby Sevens Series was the thirteenth edition of the Asia Rugby Sevens Series.
 The lower-tier Trophy tournament, hosted in Indonesia, served as a qualifier, with the top team qualifying for the main series hosted in Thailand, South Korea, and UAE.

-The Asia Rugby Sevens Series issued an apology after the wrong national anthem was played for the Hong Kong Men's 7's team before the final.
+The Asia Rugby Sevens Series issued an apology after the wrong national anthem was played for the Hong Kong Men's 7's team before the final of the Incheon Sevens.